Flavjack/journalclub/manuscript/Journal-Club_article.md

 ## Seven Cs

 The concept of the Seven Cs refers to a framework of twenty-first-century skills and is composed of seven key elements: communication, collaboration, creativity, critical thinking, cross-cultural understanding, computerized/information and communication technologies, and career/lifelong learning [(Daloos and Paderna 2023)](https://www.zotero.org/google-docs/?zdVyo0).
-These elements are important for any type of communication, whether written or oral and are especially useful in professional and academic environments.
+These elements are important for any type of communication, whether written or oral, and are especially useful in professional and academic environments.
 By following the principles of the Seven Cs, the quality of communication can be improved and the comprehension and effectiveness of the messages transmitted can be increased.

 The implementation of a journal club could reinforce the following concepts: